RussianFind a programme

 We can support postgraduate research in many areas within the following broad fields:

-- Russian prose fiction from the 19th century to the present
+- Russian literature from the 19th century to the present

 Our postgraduates are a key part of the research community and are integrated into the research activities of the School of Modern Languages and the faculty.

 We charge an annual tuition fee.
 Fees for 2022/23 are as follows:

 - UK: full-time